Astro-Stuff/MagicDSC/README.md

-# DSC
+# Magic DSG

-Digital setting circles for astronomical telescopes using ESP32 and two rotary encodesr
+Digital setting circles for astronomical telescopes using ESP32 and two rotary encoders